karschsp/s4g/README.md

 * clone the repo.
 * `chmod +x s4g.sh`
-* `./s4g.sh init`
+* `./s4g.sh init` (answer the questions, the only one you likely care about is Site Title)
 * (optional) `python3 -m http.server 8000`

 Bask in the glory of your new site.

 ## Main commands

-* `init` - Asks you a couple questions (except for site title, just accept the defaults, you'll dig it), then generates the bare bones structure of the site:
+* `./s4g.sh init` - Asks you a couple questions (except for site title, just accept the defaults...you'll dig it), then generates the bare bones structure of the site:
   ```
   config.yml
   sitemap.xml